Resources & Facilities

 - Biostatistical Bioinformatics Facility - a facility for developing and maintaining a comprehensive coordinated program of research support covering biostatistics, statistical genetics,

-and epidemiology for biomedical and health-related research activities.
+and epidemiology for biomedical and health-related research activities including transcriptomics, spatial transcriptomics, and epigenomics.

-- Biosafety Level 3 (BSL-3) Laboratory and Inhalation Facility - this new lab will be located at the Colchester Research Facility creating a competitive environment
+- Biosafety Level 3 (BSL-3) Laboratory and Inhalation Facility - this new lab will be located at the Colchester Research Facility providing a competitive environment

 for grants in specialized research, including specific infectious diseases.